 7But no accounting is required to be made with them of the money that was given into their hand, for they are dealing faithfully.”

-9Shaphan the scribe went to the king and brought back word to the king and said, “Your servants have emptied out the moneyb that was present in the house and have given it into the hand of the workmen who have the oversight of the house of Yahweh.”
+9Shaphan the scribe went to the king and reported to the king and said, “Your servants have emptied out the moneyb that was present in the house and have given it into the hand of the workmen who have the oversight of the house of Yahweh.”

-10Shaphan the scribe told the king, saying, “Hilkiah the priest has given a scroll to me.”
-Shaphan read it before the king.
+10Shaphan the scribe told the king, saying, “Hilkiah the priest has given me a scroll.”
+Shaphan read it in the presence of the king.

 12The king commanded Hilkiah the priest, and Ahikam the son of Shaphan, and Achbor the son of Micaiah, and Shaphan the scribe, and Asaiah the king’s servant, saying,